 The Portuguese insolvency law provides for a special recovery proceeding which aims to promote the rehabilitation of debtors facing financial difficulties (Processo Especial de Revitalização - "PER").
-These proceedings are available to a debtor which finds itself in a distressed financial situation who is not technically insolvent yet.
+These proceedings are available to a debtor who finds themselves in a situation of financial distress and who is not technically insolvent yet.

-The plan approved within a PER is binding on all creditors, including those which did not take part in the negotiations.
+The plan approved within a PER is binding on all creditors, including those who did not take part in the negotiations.
 Therefore, when a plan is approved by the legally-prescribed majority of creditors and further confirmed by the judge, the provisions contained therein are enforceable against non-voting or dissident creditors.